“How can I make my child say please and thank you?”

 This is one of the most common questions I get from parents.

-Honestly, the answer is: we can’t force manners upon our children.
+Honestly, the answer is: we shouldn’t force manners upon our children.
 If we force them to say these words, they will not understand what they actually mean, and when they do say them, it will be out of habit rather than gratitude.

 What is your value underneath wanting to raise kids who use manners?

-We want to raise respectful kids.
-The best way to raise respectful kids who are truly compassionate and truly want to respect others – is through modelling this in the way we treat them.
+The best way to raise respectful kids who are truly compassionate and truly want to respect others, is through modelling this in the way we treat them.
 Treating kids with respect will help you raise respectful kids.

 There’s nothing wrong with encouraging manners, but you may find this approach of modelling respect more helpful in the long term.